Physical Pilgrimages

 A shimmering light may bring to mind something new or important.

-As you journey, you are invited to share your images and thoughts on the Pilgrimage of the Word WhatsApp group.
-However, it must be stressed there is no compulsion to share anything.
-Please only share if you would like to.
+As participants undertook their journeys, they were invited to share images and thoughts on the Pilgrimage of the Word WhatsApp group.
+However, there was no compulsion to share anything, people only shared if they wished to.

-If you would like more information, or if you would like to join the Pilgrimage of the Word WhatsApp Group, please do contact me on
+If you would like more information, or if you would like to join the Pilgrimage of the Word WhatsApp Group, please do contact Dave on

 Dave